0nix/ggj21/twine/evidence_questioning.md

 Both of the men in front of you have a shocked looked on their faces.
 Sergeant Bayer scratches his forehead and shakes his head.
 Lieutenant Sessler raps his fingers on the metal table, mouthing to himself something you can't quite hear.

 "Agent," the Lieutenant asks with a distinct annoyance, breaking the uneasy silence.
 "May I ask what exactly did you expect showing this to us?
+I can hardly imagine anyone in this organization, not even Division IX, that is remotely interested in this detail.
 Honestly, I'd rather you'd never mentioned it at all."

 "Belay that, Lieutenant," Sergeant Bayer says, motioning towards Sessler.
 "I commend your honesty, Agent.
 Believe me, I do.
 But that doesn't excuse your lapse in competence at this level of Ministry work."